-- director of the office of financial management and the transportation committees of the legislature.
-At the end of the fiscal quarter in which it is estimated that more than \$625,000 in state sales and use taxes have been remitted to the state since July 1, 2023, the Washington state patrol shall notify the state treasurer and the state treasurer shall transfer funds pursuant to section 406 ((of this act)), chapter 472, Laws of 2023. - (2) Washington state patrol officers engaged in off-duty uniformed employment providing traffic control services to the department of transportation or other state agencies may use state patrol vehicles for the purpose of that employment, subject to guidelines adopted by the chief of the Washington state patrol.
-The Washington state patrol must be reimbursed for the use of the vehicle at the prevailing state employee rate for mileage and hours of usage, subject to guidelines developed by the chief of the Washington state patrol. - (3) (a) By December 1st of each year during the 2023-2025 fiscal biennium, the Washington state patrol must report to the transportation committees of the legislature on the status of recruitment and retention activities as follows: - (i) A summary of recruitment and retention strategies; - 22 (ii) The number of transportation funded staff vacancies by major 23 category; - (iii) The number of applicants for each of the positions by these categories; - (iv) The composition of workforce;
+- \$580,000 of the state patrol highway account-state appropriation is provided solely for the operation of administrative support to the license investigation unit to enforce vehicle registration laws in southwestern Washington.
+The Washington state patrol, in consultation with the department of revenue, shall maintain a running estimate of the additional vehicle registration fees, sales and use taxes, and local vehicle fees remitted to the state pursuant to activity conducted by the license investigation unit.
+Beginning October 1, 2023, and semiannually thereafter, the state patrol shall submit a report detailing additional revenue amounts generated since July 1, 2023, to the director of the office of financial management and the transportation committees of the legislature.
+At the end of the fiscal quarter in which it is estimated that more than \$625,000 in state sales and use taxes have been remitted to the state since July 1, 2023, Washington state patrol shall notify the state treasurer and the state treasurer shall transfer funds pursuant to section 406, chapter 472, Laws of 2023. - (2) Washington state patrol officers engaged in off-duty uniformed employment providing traffic control services to the

+- department of transportation or other state agencies may use state patrol vehicles for the purpose of that employment, subject to guidelines adopted by the chief of the Washington state patrol.
+The Washington state patrol must be reimbursed for the use of the vehicle at the prevailing state employee rate for mileage and hours of usage, subject to guidelines developed by the chief of the Washington state patrol. - (3) (a) By December 1st of each year during the 2023-2025 fiscal biennium, the Washington state patrol must report to the transportation committees of the legislature on the status of recruitment and retention activities as follows: - (i) A summary of recruitment and retention strategies; - 13 (ii) The number of transportation funded staff vacancies by major 14 category; - 15 (iii) The number of applicants for each of the positions by these 16 categories; - (iv) The composition of workforce;